 - 1. Production time constraint: $2x_1 + 3x_2 \le 50$ - 2.
-Material availability constraint: $x_1 + x_2 \le 20$ - 3.
+Material availability constraint: $x_1 + x_2 \leq 20$ - 3.
 Non-negativity constraint: $x_1, x_2 \ge 0$ - 4.
 Integer constraint: x_1 , x_2 are integers.

-- 1. Integer programming is a branch of mathematical programming where some or all of the variables are restricted to take values. (integer) - 2.
-In mixed-integer programming, some decision variables are while others are continuous. (integers) - 4.
-The objective function in an integer programming problem is the function to be . (maximized)
+- Integer programming is a branch of mathematical programming where some or all of the variables are restricted to take values. (integer) - 2.
+In mixed-integer programming, some decision variables are while others are continuous. (integers) - 3.
+The first step in formulating an integer programming problem is to identify the . (decision variables) - The objective function in an integer programming problem is the function to be . (maximized)